 - a.
 Employees required to stay overnight on approved Borough business will be reimbursed as follows: - 1.
 Actual expenses for commercial lodging (hotel, motel, etc.) as approved by the Borough; or - 2.
-When an Employee is required to stay overnight and does not stay in a commercial lodging shall be entitled to a payment of \$125 per night from April through September and \$100 per night from October through March. - b.
+A per-overnight payment based on the following options: - i.
+When an Employee is required to stay overnight in a community or location where commercial lodging facilities are not available (no facility or no vacancy), the Employee shall be entitled to a payment in the amount of \$9070 per night.
+Communities considered to be under this "commercial lodging not available" clause are understood to include the communities of Tyonek, Seldovia, Kachemak Selo, Port Graham, Nanwalek, Hope or other communities as agreed upon in advance by the Employer and the Association. - ii.
+When an Employee chooses non-commercial lodging where commercial lodging is available; or when an Employee selects commercial lodging other than the commercial lodging selected or approved by the Borough, the Employee shall be entitled to a payment in the amount of \$7050 per night. - b.
 In the event the Borough elects to select and rent/lease short or long term housing on behalf of Employees for Employees to reside in while on Borough business, the KBEA will participate in the development of the selection criteria of the housing prior to the reservation/selection.